catspeed-cc/Asus-iKVM-IP-locator/README.md

 This only works on windows, so download the latest release ZIP from https://github.com/catspeed-cc/find-Asus-BMC-IP/releases and extract it.

 # Usage
 Use either the batch file or the PS1 file, but you _need_ both - only need to execute one.
+Make sure you are in the same directory as the script.

 You need to open either a CMD or a PowerShell as administrator and use the command with the parameters otherwise the CMD window just closes.